railsadminteam/rails_admin/docs/railsadmin-dsl.md

 end
 ```

-This would hide the "Basic info" group which is accessed by the symbol :default.
+This would hide the default group which is accessed by the symbol :default.
-Associations' groups can be accessed by the name of the association, such as
-:fans or :players.
 The hide method is just a shortcut for the actual `visible`
 option which was mentioned in the beginning of the navigation section.

 **Field groupings - labels**